AfricanLeo/Know-Thy-Customer/README.md

 ## Methodology Overview

 I will attempt **three different approaches**  to clustering the data and compare the outputs to get to the ideal customer clusters.
-The first will be a clustering on the full feature dataset.
-In the second and third approaches I will perform dimension reduction and the apply clustering on the reduced dataset.
+The first will be a clustering on the **full feature dataset**.
+In the second and third approaches I will perform **dimension reduction** using an **autoencoders** and a **RFM analysis**  and then apply unsupervised clustering on the reduced dataset.

 ## Definitions